-Night driving glasses have nonprescription yellow or amber-tinted lenses and can be purchased over the counter.
-Yellow tinted glasses for night driving help to filter out blue light, the light most likely to cause glare when it enters the eye.
-However, some studies have shown that since yellow lens glasses for night driving block light from entering your eye they can actually reduce visibility.
+Night driving glasses have non-prescription yellow or amber-tinted lenses and can be purchased over the counter.
+Yellow-tinted lenses for night driving help to filter out blue light, the light most likely to cause glare when it enters the eye.
+However, some studies have shown that since yellow-tinted lens for night driving block light from entering your eye, they can actually reduce visibility.
 Visual tests from these studies indicated that night glasses don’t improve night vision.
 In contrast, they may slightly worsen your night vision.

 Anti-Reflective Coated Glasses

-Our prescription night driving glasses use anti-reflective lenses to help reduce glare that can occur from bright lights outside.
-If you have a history of night blindness or have noticed symptoms in the past, consult with your doctor about whether this is the best solution for you.
-Our night driving glasses can:
+Our prescription night driving glasses use anti-reflective-coated lenses to help reduce glare that can occur from bright lights outside.
+Prescription glasses with anti-reflection can:

 - Reduce glare by up to 78%